rvallejov/books_adapted_into_films/README.md

-# Are adapted screenplays beter that their original books?
+# Are adapted screenplays better that their original books?

 Obviously not, but I wanted to find out by how much and if the public agreed.